RyanLu32/RyanLu32.github.io/_pages/about.md

 I am currently a PhD candidate at the [SKL-IOTSC](https://skliotsc.um.edu.mo/), working under the guidance of Prof. Dingqi Yang.
 I am also affiliated with the Department of Computer and Information Science at the University of Macau.

-My research lies at the intersection of transportation, knowledge representation, and artificial intelligence (AI).
-I focus on developing algorithms and techniques that enable knowledge-driven transportation systems and autonomous driving.
-My interests span deep learning, reinforcement learning, and generative AI, with applications in prediction, recognition, decision-making, optimization, and human-machine interaction.
-To date, I have published over 30 papers in leading AI and intelligent transportation systems (ITS) journals and conferences.
+My research lies at the intersection of artificial intelligence (AI), knowledge representation, transportation, and healthcare.
+I focus on developing algorithms and techniques that enable knowledge-driven transportation systems and smart healthcare solutions.
+My interests span deep learning, reinforcement learning, and generative AI, with applications in prediction, recognition, decision-making, planning, and human-machine interaction.
+To date, I have published over 30 papers in top-tier AI, IOT, transportation, and healthcare journals and conferences.

 # 🔥 News